mikio-dev/shifts/README.md

 ## Deployment

+The application runs in Docker.

+### Local environment

-The application can be run in a Docker environment.
+The application can run in a local Docker environment.
 Run the `docker-compose` command at the root of the directory.

 ```
 $ docker-compose up -d